 Together with numerous friends and supporters, social worker Remmie and her friend Barbara, who worked as a nurse, founded the Purpose Uganda BabiesHome in March 2009.
-For Remmie it was a dream come true, although at an earlier time than she had planned.
-She had seen so many abandoned and neglected children in her life and wanted to help.
-Remmie was planning to eventually open her own orphanage.
+For Remmie, it was a dream come true, although it did much earlier than she planned.
+She had seen so many abandoned and neglected children in her life and always wanted to help.
+Remmie was planning to eventually open up her own orphanage.
 The unexpected request of a woman suffering from aids, who asked Remmie to take care of her baby, marked the beginning of the Babies Home Project, which eventually led to the Purpose Uganda Babies Home (PUBAH).
 In cooperation with Barbara, she opened her house and heart for abandoned and orphaned children.

-Since the rather modest beginnings of Purpose Uganda BabiesHome a lot of things have changed, both in the home itself and in the lives of its founders.
-Barbara became a mother and left the BabiesHome for personal reasons and Remmie herself also has a wonderful daughter.
-Remmie is still the director of the BabiesHome, but got herself some help by hiring a home manager, who is managing the day-to-day activities, so she is not present every single day.
+Nowadays a lot has changed in PUBAH: Barbara became a mother and left the Babies Home for personal reasons and Remmie herself also now has two wonderful daughters.
+However, Remmie is still the director of the Babies Home.
+She got herself some help by hiring a home manager, who is managing the day-to-day activities, so she is not present every single day.

-The main intention of Purpose Uganda BabiesHome is to provide abandoned and orphaned children with a (temporary) home.
-Most of the children living at the BabiesHome were in bad health due to their neglectful family situations.
-The first priority is to improve their health status and ensure their future well-being by giving them the love and affection they had usually been deprived of before.
+The main intention of Purpose Uganda Babies Home is to provide abandoned and orphaned children with a (temporary) home.
+Most of the children living at the Babies Home were in bad health due to their neglectful family situations.
+The first priority is to improve their health status and ensure their future well-being by giving them the love and affection they usually had been deprived of before.
 Once the basic needs of the children are secured, they are able to enter pre-school or, in case of the older children, attend primary school.
 For both options PUBAH secures financial support.

 PUBAH would not operate at all without their wonderful staff of aunties, who take care of the children and perform all kinds of housework-related duties.
 Security is provided by two guards.
-The BabiesHome is managed by a home manager and Remmie, who is the director.
+The Babies Home is managed by a home manager and Remmie, who is the director.
 A social worker is organising community outreach projects and takes care of the administrative work.
-A number of volunteers, both from Uganda and abroad are helping out from time to time.
+A number of volunteers, both from Uganda and abroad, are helping out from time to time.

 Tenants in Uganda are very poorly protected by existing property and renting laws.
 Insecurities regarding rental prices, as well as eviction notices are therefore high.
-PUBAH is currently located on a rented property and is looking to relocate to self-owned property.
+PUBAH is currently located on a rented property and is looking to relocate to a self-owned property.
 A first step towards that goal was made in October 2013, when a parcel of land (3,5 acres) was bought with the financial assistance of German donors.
-Currently the land is used to grow vegetables and fruits.
+Currently, the land is used to grow vegetables and fruits.
 The vision is to start building a house on the land and to further expand farming activities and buying livestock.
 Any produce will be first used for consumption at Purpose Uganda BabiesHome and any remaining products will be sold for profit.